ava/use-http/README.md

  - [ ] make GraphQL examples in codesandbox
  - [ ] Documentation:
      - [ ] show comparison with Apollo
+       - [ ] figure out a good way to show side-by-side comparisonsf
  - [ ] Dedupe requests done to the same endpoint.
 Only one request to the same endpoint will be initiated. [ref](https://www.npmjs.com/package/@bjornagh/use-fetch)
  - [ ] Cache responses to improve speed and reduce amount of requests
  - [ ] maybe add syntax for middle helpers for inline `headers` or `queries` like this: